nathanlem1/MTF-Lib/SingleTargetFiltering/KF/KF-Cpp/README.md

 It predicts an object's location in 2D space i.e. tt takes positions (xy coordinates) as input and returns estimated positions and speed (xy coordinates and v_x v_y speed).
-It uses constant velocity (CV) motion model.
+It uses a constant velocity (CV) motion model.

 ### Dependencies
 - C++11